 “If you have 0 views and 0 subscribers your video could get viral due to appearing in the platform suggestion section.
 In other words, vlogging is a better way of making money if you already have a viral idea and could transform it into video format.”

 Blogging Vs. Vlogging: PROS & CONS

-If you still don’t know which method is more suitable for you, I prepared a comparison of blogging vs. vlogging Pros and Cons.
+If you still don’t know which method is more suitable for you, I prepared a comparison of the blog vs the vlog Pros and Cons.

-Blogging CONS:A)For some people, who want their blog and are not familiar with websites development, it could be challenging to create their website on various CMS.
+Blogging CONS:A)For some people, who want their blog and are not familiar with website development, it could be challenging to create their website on various CMS.
 B)One of the main challenges bloggers face is learning and keeping up to date with Search Engine Optimization (SEO).
 Some of them don’t even know how SEO works.
-By knowing at least basic of SEO strategies and how it works could add a lot of traffic for your blog post.
-C)According to some popular opinions and resources, day after day blogging is losing its popularity due to YouTube massive growth.
+By knowing at least the basics of SEO strategies and how it works could add a lot of traffic for your blog post.
+C)According to some popular opinions and resources, day after day blogging is losing its popularity due to YouTube’s massive growth.

-There are three significant drawbacks of vlogging.A)If you have decided to be a vlogger, first of all, you should have some saving for starting vlogging kit.
+There are three significant drawbacks of vlogging.A)If you have decided to be a vlogger, first of all, you should have some savings for starting vlogging kit.
 Needless to say, that if you want to create an informative and high-quality video, you should have at least good vlogging camera, tripod, and microphone.
-There are much more items which are recommended for being a vlogger, but first of all, you should make sure to buy these essentials.
-B)Apart from this, the biggest cons of being vlogger is the courage to put your face in a video which could go viral on the internet.
-For most of the starters, it is a considerable challenge which must be overcome.
+There are many more items that are recommended for being a vlogger, but first of all, you should make sure to buy these essentials.
+B)Apart from this, the biggest cons of being vlogger is the courage to put your face in a video that could go viral on the internet.
+For most of the starters, it is a considerable challenge that must be overcome.